urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 ## Difficulties:
   -

-  - Find an appropiate **extra cost** for the cells close to obstacles to be a relevant but not to prevent the taxi from being unable to pass through some streets.
+  - Find an appropiate **extra cost** for the cells near obstacles so that it is relevant but does not prevent the taxi from being able to pass through some streets.

   -